RSA Group Divisional Structure

 - A “Query” section on the RSA Group website has been created.
 These queries are all replied to with practical advice.

-- Regional Markets (Mooketsi and Polokwane) have been established to assist farming communities in those areas with a venue to offset their product.
+- Regional Markets (Mooketsi and Polokwane) have been established to assist producer communities in those areas with a venue to offset their product.

-- These farmers are also saved high costs of transporting their produce to the main centres.
+- These producers also save high costs of transporting their produce to the main centres.

 Nwanedi New Generation Agricultural Primary Co-Operative